shinyquagsire23/monado/doc/implementing-extensions.md

 * Implement the `oxr_` Monado internal functions in an appropriate source file `src/state_trackers/oxr/oxr_api_*.c`.
 Trivial functions can be implemented right there along with the usual parameter checks.
-More complex functions that access more internal monado state should call functions implemented in the relevant `oxr_*.c` file (without `_api_`).
+More complex functions that use more internal Monado state should call functions implemented in the relevant `oxr_*.c` file (without `_api_`).
 The definitions for those functions go into `src/xrt/state_trackers/oxr/oxr_objects.h`.
 * Monado internal implementations of "objects" (think XrSession or